Washington Monument Has Closed, Reportedly Due to Visit From Covid-Positive Interior Secretary | Washingtonian (DC)

 The Washington Monument had been forced to close due to Covid-exposure concerns linked to Interior Secretary David Bernhardt, the Washington Post has reported.

-According to the Post, Bernhardt had been giving private tours of the monument at night in recent weeks.
+According to the Post, Bernhardt gave a private tour of the monument this week.
 He tested positive for Covid Wednesday, sending some of the National Park Service employees who were present for his tours into quarantine.

+Also, the Secretary led only one tour in “recent weeks” and it was this week.
+The only other time he was at the Monument was Nov.
+16. Your story needs to be updated to reflect that.

 “As we do in all circumstances when an employee attests to having covid-19, we work with our public health officials to ensure all guidance from the CDC is followed, such as identifying close contacts and cleaning areas as appropriate,” Nicholas Goodwin, a spokesman for the Interior Department, told the Post.
 “The Secretary was recently at the Washington Monument.
 In working with our public officials and out of an abundance of caution, a couple of employees have quarantined resulting in a temporary workforce reduction at the monument and its temporary closure.”